SCLW/Circuitry-Based-Sound/readme.md

 Quad Bilateral Single Pole Single Throw Switch

-IC CD4066 includes four identical digitally controlled switches for analog or digital signals.
+The CD4066 is an integrated circuit containing four identical, independently controlled single-pole, single-throw (SPST) analog switches, suitable for both analog and digital signals.

-Inputs and outputs are interchangeable as with conventional switches.
-Each switch can be controlled independently by a control input.
+- Inputs and outputs are interchangeable, similar to conventional mechanical switches.
+- Each switch is controlled by a dedicated binary control input.

-On-state resistance is between few hundred ohms to one thousands ohms, depending on V<sub>DD</sub>.
-Absolute maximum current into any input is 10mA.
+- On-state resistance (R<sub>ON</sub>) ranges from a few hundred ohms to over one thousand ohms, depending on V<sub>DD</sub>.

-control logic 1 = switch on
-control logic 0 = switch off
+- The absolute maximum input current per pin is 10mA.

+Control Logic:

+- Logic 1 (High) → Switch ON
+- Logic 0 (Low) → Switch OFF

 *Applications:*